chealeanpenhchakrith/FileDownloader/README.md

 # Navigate to the backend directory
 cd back-end

-# (Optional) Create a virtual environment
+# Create a virtual environment
-python -m venv venv
+python3.10 -m venv venv

 # Activate the virtual environment
 # On macOS/Linux: